jlgerber/jlgerber.github.io/pages/devops/docker/building_dockerfile.md

 # Defining what a container executes when it starts
 There are two instructions that may work together or independently.
-## CMD Instruction
+## .html Instruction
 define a default command.
 Or, default parameters to ENTRYPOINT
 ```
-CMD <command parameter ...> or <parameter parameter ...>
+.html <command parameter ...> or <parameter parameter ...>
-CMD ["command>", "<parametr">, ...]
+.html ["command>", "<parametr">, ...]
 ```
-Typically you use a CMD instruction when you want to define a default instruction to be used if the user doesn't specify a command, but allow for the user to execute an other command.
+Typically you use a .html instruction when you want to define a default instruction to be used if the user doesn't specify a command, but allow for the user to execute an other command.

 Two forms of syntax: shell and exec (preferred)

 Exec form used for default parameters

-Command line arguments override CMD
+Command line arguments override .html

 ## ENTRYPOINT Instruction
 ```